 introducing aleid haenen from yourconnector.

-People are the most important ingredient to a business’s success.
+People are the most important ingredient in a business’s success.
 They are the driving force behind all aspects of a company; growth, ideas, revenue, customer relationships and products.
 What’s more, happy employees are the fuel to boosting business performance whilst also increasing talent retention and maximizing positive brand awareness.
 Happiness really does breed.
 Often, however, people fade into the countless layers within a business, and companies end up seeing their employees as a resource.
-A work culture that positions employees as inanimate cogs in the big wheel of the business is likely to lose them, which not only incurs significant financial costs (and time), but also lets valuable talent, experience and skills walk out of the door.
+A work culture that positions employees as inanimate cogs in the big wheel of the business is likely to lose them, which not only incurs significant financial costs (and time) but also lets valuable talent, experience and skills walk out of the door.

 A healthy work culture starts with a people strategy, and that’s where YourConnector comes in.
 Started in 2012, they want to help companies “become the best employer to shape the future”, believing that to thrive, a company has to connect its business strategy with its people strategy.
 YourConnector isn’t, however, just about improving work culture; they want to help businesses define their purpose and identity, understand what drives their employees and build a positive internal and external employer brand.
 It’s all wrapped up in the knowledge that people are, and will be for the foreseeable future, the leading factor in a healthy, happy and successful business.
 We talked with Co-founder and COO Aleid Haenen about the ideas behind YourConnector, the future of people in business and how to deal with stress.